Calvin and Hobbes: Animation

-Style and influences
+Style and artistic influences

-The strip borrows several elements and themes from three major influences: Walt Kelly's Pogo, George Herriman's Krazy Kat and Charles M. Schulz's Peanuts.
+The strip borrows several elements and themes from three major influences: Walt Kelly's Pogo, George Herriman's Krazy Kat, and Charles M. Schulz's Peanuts.
 Schulz and Kelly particularly influenced Watterson's outlook on comics during his formative years.

-Elements of Watterson's artistic style are his characters' diverse and often exaggerated expressions (particularly those of Calvin), elaborate and bizarre backgrounds for Calvin's flights of imagination, expressions of motion and frequent visual jokes and metaphors.
-In the later years of the strip, with more panel space available for his use, Watterson experimented more freely with different panel layouts, art styles, stories without dialogue and greater use of white space.
-He also experimented with his tools, once inking a strip with a stick from his yard in order to achieve a particular look.
-He also makes a point of not showing certain things explicitly: the "Noodle Incident" and the children's book Hamster Huey and the Gooey Kablooie are left to the reader's imagination, where Watterson was sure they would be "more outrageous" than he could portray.

 Production and technique

+Watterson's artistic style features diverse and often exaggerated character expressions, particularly Calvin's.
+Watterson experimented freely with different panel layouts, art styles, stories without dialogue, and greater use of white space.
+Watterson intentionally leaves certain elements to the reader's imagination, stating that the imagined results are "more outrageous" than what he could portray.

-Watterson's technique started with minimalist pencil sketches drawn with a light pencil (though the larger Sunday strips often required more elaborate work) on a piece of Bristol board, with his brand of choice being Strathmore because he felt it held the drawings better on the page as opposed to the cheaper brands (Watterson said he initially used any cheap pad of Bristol board his local supply store had but switched to Strathmore after he found himself growing more and more displeased with the results).
-He would then use a small sable brush and India ink to fill in the rest of the drawing, saying that he did not want to simply trace over his penciling and thus make the inking more spontaneous.
-He lettered dialogue with a Rapidograph fountain pen, and he used a crowquill pen for odds and ends.
-Mistakes were covered with various forms of correction fluid, including the type used on typewriters.
-Watterson was careful in his use of color, often spending a great deal of time in choosing the right colors to employ for the weekly Sunday strip; his technique was to cut the color tabs the syndicate sent him into individual squares, lay out the colors, and then paint a watercolor approximation of the strip on tracing paper over the Bristol board and then mark the strip accordingly before sending it on.
-When Calvin and Hobbes began there were 64 colors available for the Sunday strips.
-For the later Sunday strips Watterson had 125 colors as well as the ability to fade the colors into each other.
+Watterson's technique began with minimalist pencil sketches drawn with a light pencil (though the larger Sunday strips often required more elaborate work) on Strathmore brand Bristol board.
+He then used a small sable brush and India ink to fill in the rest of the drawing, preferring not to simply trace his penciling in order to keep the inking spontaneous.
+Mistakes were covered with various forms of correction fluid, including typewriter fluid.
+Watterson lettered dialogue with a Rapidograph fountain pen, and used a crowquill pen for odds and ends.

+Watterson spent considerable time choosing colors for the weekly Sunday strip.
+He cut the syndicate's color tabs into individual squares, laid them out, painted a watercolor approximation on tracing paper over the Bristol board, and marked the strip accordingly before sending it out.
+When Calvin and Hobbes began, there were 64 colors available for the Sunday strips.
+For his later Sunday strips, Watterson had 125 colors and the ability to fade them into each other.

-Characters
+Characters and recurring themes

-In addition to the two titular characters, six-year-old Calvin and his stuffed tiger Hobbes, the strip features a small recurring cast that also includes Calvin's unnamed parents, his classmate and neighbor Susie Derkins, his teacher Miss Wormwood, his school bully Moe, and his babysitter Rosalyn.
+The strip features two titular characters, six-year-old Calvin and his stuffed tiger Hobbes, along with a small recurring cast including Calvin's unnamed parents, his classmate and neighbor Susie Derkins, his teacher Miss Wormwood, and his babysitter Rosalyn, and school bully Moe.